 Read more in Bankrate’s full review of Robinhood.

-Pricing: Interactive Brokers really kicked off the industry’s shift to no fee stock trading.
-Its Lite service charges no fees, while its Pro service charges a $1 per trade for up to 200 shares, with subsequent shares costing a half-penny each, though volume pricing is also available.
+Pricing: Interactive Brokers really kicked off the industry’s shift to no-fee stock trading.
+Its Lite service charges no commissions for stocks and ETFs, while its Pro service charges a $1 per trade for up to 200 shares, with subsequent shares costing a half-penny each, though volume pricing is also available.
 Options cost $0.65 per contract, and volume-based pricing is available here too for truly active traders.

 Read more in Bankrate’s full review of Interactive Brokers.